dstanesc/FluidPatterns/apps/array-slice-property-binding/README.md

 The emerging conclusion is that while the pattern remains a possibility, the usage seems to stretch the original design intentions in case of dynamic binding registration.

+The disputable solution is at the [static binding initialization](./src/diceArraySliceBinding.ts) which has to be parametrized dynamically with the data slice definition.
+This pattern works as long as the application logic/design is NOT repurposing the functionality of (maintains a single instance of) the `DiceArraySliceBinding`.

 The `type` association with the `DataBinding` seems however to play very well when the data definition & navigation is static in nature.
 The `DataBinding` promotes good modularity and consistency in behavior (ie data is extracted consistently from data of same category/type)